-It is possible to freeze mulled wine and consume it for up to 6 months after that.
-You can’t use the original bottle or another glass vessel for this purpose, though.
+It is possible to freeze mulled wine and consume it for up to 6 months afterward.
+You cannot use the original bottle or another glass vessel for this purpose, though.
 Instead, use a plastic container (for instance, Tupperware), a freezer-safe plastic bag with a zipper, or ice cube trays.
 In any case, let the wine cool down to room temperature before portioning it and putting it into the freezer.

 Can Mulled Wine Be Aged?

 Mulled wine has no aging potential whatsoever.
-Thus, it doesn’t make sense to keep it in your basement for an extended period.
-Better drink it soon after buying it.
+Thus, it does not make sense to keep it in your basement for an extended period.
+You better drink it soon after buying it.

 The most common way to enjoy mulled wine is at a Christmas market booth, surrounding a patio heater, and watching the snowfall.
 But of course, you can also have it in your living room with some cookies.

 When serving mulled wine, aim for a serving temperature between 140 and 160°F (60-70°C).

 What Is the Best Glass for Mulled Wine?

 Of course, you cannot serve hot wine in a regular wine glass.
 Besides the risk of shattering the glass, your guests would probably burn their hands.
 The right pick is a coffee mug.

 Decanting mulled wine does not do anything.
 If you leave it in a decanter, it will only cool off.
 So waive the decanting and serve it to your guests right after heating it so they can enjoy it at the optimal temperature.